Neod0Matrix/PixivCrawlerIII/README.md

     Or just don't have to look at the characters have been refreshed on the command line, it should be very convenient.

- - ### Notice
+ - ### Providing system arguments means using server mode

     If the crawler detects that the command line argument is empty, incomplete, or incorrect, the crawler will exit or enter interactive mode.
-    For security reasons, the user's Pixiv-ID and password cannot be passed in the form of command line parameters.
+    For security reasons, the user's Pixiv-ID and password cannot be passed in the form of command line arguments.
     You must enter the local key file in interactive mode before you can use the server mode.

     > Arguments:\